Last updated on November 24th, 2019 at 09:09 pm

-- Magnets are cabled across the axle.
+- Magnets cabling is installed across the axle.

-Read on and we will go further in-depth.
+Read on, and we will go further in-depth.

-If the cable size installed is of sufficient cross section area then quite rightly, it is possible to run it across an axle.
+If the cable size installed is of sufficient cross-section area then quite rightly, it is possible to run it across an axle.

 In total, the copper losses causing voltage drop is 5.5metre.

-During my apprenticeship, I wound thousands of miles of insulated copper wire onto bobbins similar to those within an electric magnet.
+During my apprenticeship, I wound thousands of miles of insulated copper wire onto bobbins, similar to those within an electric magnet.